 The cost of an average sprinkler system would be between $3,000 and $6,000.
 An average system has 6-10 zones of sprinkler heads mixed with rotor heads, spray heads, and dripline.
 The system would possibly require a little bit of digging under walkways and the ground would be a medium difficulty to work with.
 This range would be for your average suburban yard.
 A new type of controller could be installed to help reduce water costs.
 Learn more about smart irrigation controllers at our blog post.

-Different Types of Sprinkler System Materials Effect Cost
+Different Types of Sprinkler System Materials Affect Cost

-- Brand and Type of Sprinkler Head – Some brands of rotor and spray head cost more than others for quality reasons.
+- Brand and Type of Sprinkler Head: Some brands of rotor and spray head cost more than others due to quality reasons.